-COMPASS ME is a twelve-screen immersive environment by Rebecca E Marshall, Clare Whistler and Nichola Bruce, currently in development.
+COMPASS ME is an immersive environment by Rebecca E Marshall, Clare Whistler and Nichola Bruce, currently in development.

 Filmed in The Library of Water in Stykkisholmur, Iceland: The building overlooks the ocean and the town, and houses 24 glass columns containing water collected from the major glaciers around Iceland.